Elijah Bond: Inventions

 Although he invented and patented items, including a steam boiler, he is best remembered for patenting what became known as the Ouija board.
 He filed for a United States patent on May 28, 1890.
 Charles W. Kennard and William H. A. Maupin were listed as assignees.
 The patent was granted on February 3, 1891.
 Bond sold the US distribution rights for the Ouija board to the Kennard Novelty Company.

 The building where Bond chose the name for the board still stands in downtown Baltimore.
 Its first floor is now a 7-Eleven convenience store.
 A plaque commemorating Bond and the Ouija board is installed inside the store.

 Swastika Novelty Company

 By 1907 Bond had relocated to West Virginia where he established the Swastika Novelty Company.
 The company produced a knock-off of Bond's original Ouija board called the "Nirvana".
-The Swastika Novelty Company was a U.S. corporation that was incorporated in June 1, 1957, and dissolved on December 30, 2014.
+The Swastika Novelty Company was a U.S. corporation that was incorporated on June 1, 1907, and dissolved on December 30, 2014.
 The company status was revoked after failure to file an annual report.
 The company's officers were Bond, E. T. Crawford and J. E. Crawford.